thedavidchu/online_mrc/README.md

 Note: I'm too lazy to write proper header guards; especially since they are so fragile if you make them match the path but then move a file around!

+The Python files are formatted with the Black formatter and are tested using Python version 3.11.

 Project Structure
 --------------------------------------------------------------------------------